sueqian6/ACL2019-Reducing-Gender-Bias-in-Word-Level-Language-Models-Using-A-Gender-Equalizing-Loss-Function/README.md

 ## Introduction

 This is a project for DS-GA 1012 Natural Language Understanding and Computational Semantics at New York University.
 Our purpose is to reduce gender bias in language models.
+It has been accepted to appear at ACL2019 student research workshop.

 ## Dataset